Bangladesh post-resignation violence (2024–2026): Minorities

 A Hindu Idol at Dhaka College hostel was destroyed.
 The house of the President of Mohanpur Upazila Puja Udyapan Parishad Suranjit Sarkar was vandalized following which he fled to India.
 A house of a Hindu shopkeeper was vandalized in Hatra village.
 A Hindu councillor, Kajal Roy, from Rangpur was killed in the violent protest.
 On 5 August, a Hindu temple in Shariatpur town was looted and vandalized.
 Local Hindu families were rescued by Bangladesh Army.

 On August 5, 2024, the house of renowned Bangladeshi folk musician Rahul Ananda was vandalized, looted, and set ablaze by a violent mob in Dhaka's Dhanmondi area.
 The mob also looted or destroyed over 3,000 musical instruments, and musician Rahul Ananda had to flee with his family to save themselves.
 On 6 August, retired school teacher Mrinal Kanti Chatterjee was killed while his wife and daughter were injured at their home in Bagerhat Sadar Upazila.

 According to Prothom Alo, 1,068 houses and business establishments of minorities are attacked from 5 to 20 August.
 Outside of that, 22 houses of worship came under attack.
 The Bangladesh Hindu Buddhist Christian Unity Council reported that from August 4 to August 20, a total of 2,010 incidents (including 69 temples) of communal violence took place across the country within this 16-day period.
 Among the incidents, 157 families had their homes ransacked, looted, and set on fire, with their businesses also being destroyed.

 In October 2024, despite heavy security & deployment of armed personnel, scattered incidents of idol desecration & violent intimidation of Hindus occurred in various parts of the country during Durga Puja festivities in an attempt to jeopardize the observance of the most important Hindu festival in the country.

 A new wave of anti-Hindu violence spread throughout the country by the end of 2024, after arrested ISKCON leader Chinmoy Krishna Das's supporters killed advocate Saiful Islam Alif.
 Hefazat-e-Islam demanded a ban on ISKCON.

-After the visit of India's foreign secretary on 9 December 2024, the interim Bangladeshi government stated that it had arrested 77 people in connection to 88 cases registered for violence against Hindus.
+After the visit of India's foreign secretary on 9 December 2024, the interim government stated that it had arrested 77 people in connection to 88 cases registered for violence against Hindus.
 Indian Minister of External Affairs (MoS), Kirti Vardhan Singh stated in the Lok Sabha that between 26 November 2024 & 25 January 2025, 76 incidents of anti-Hindu violence have taken place.
-Since Hasina's resignation, a false report of 23 Hindus were killed & 152 Hindu temples had been desecrated.
+Since Hasina's resignation, 23 Hindus were killed and 152 Hindu temples had been desecrated; the government issued a statement denying that the violence was communal in nature.

 On 20 February 2025, a passenger bus travelling from Dhaka to Rajshahi was attacked by highwaymen at the intersection of Gazipur district & Tangail district.
 Some reports stated that a 20 year old Hindu woman was raped by the goons on the spot, while others state that she was only sexually assaulted by the robbers attempting to snatch her jewellery.